seatsurfing/seatsurfing.github.io/blog/2025-04-15-cloud-saas-paid-plan-launched.md

 ---
 slug: cloud-saas-paid-plan-launched
-title: Cloud-hosted Paid Plan launched
+title: Cloud-hosted Professional Plan launched
 authors: heiner
 tags: [hosting]
 ---

 Many of you, our users, asked us for.
-Today, we are excited to finally announce the launch and immediate availability of our Cloud-hosted Paid Plan 🤩
+Today, we are excited to finally announce the launch and immediate availability of our Cloud-hosted Professional Plan 🤩

-The Paid Plan includes all features known from the Open Source Edition of Seatsurfing, plus:
+The Professional Plan includes all features known from the Open Source Edition of Seatsurfing, plus:

 <!-- truncate -->